Special Care For Children

 We understand that loved ones who depend upon others for daily living require special attention.
 Besides the guidelines in the Before My Surgery and Day of Surgery, the following tips, will help make care for these adults easier:

 The legal guardian needs to sign the consent for surgery and anesthesia on or before the day of surgery.
-Please bring your Conservatorship papers so we may place a copy on the chart.
+Please bring the Power of Attorney documentation.

 Please bring the patient’s recent health history and medication information.
 Be certain to follow the food and drink rules in the Before My Surgery section.